dotwebstack/dotwebstack-framework/docs/backend/postgres.md

 #### Presence column

 The presence column can be used for nested objects which are nullable.
-In the example below the `his` column will be used to check if the nested object has a value.
-If false the backend will return null for the history field within brewery.
+In the example below the `his_age` column will be used to check if the nested object has a value.
+If `his_age` has a null value the backend will return null for the history field within brewery.

 ```yaml
   Brewery: